MaxPhilips/wedding/index.md

 Welcome to our wedding website!
 Please [RSVP]({{ site.baseurl }}{% link _content/rsvp.md %}) as soon as possible!

-Be sure to check back as we are update the site with more information.
+Be sure to check back as we update the site with more information.

 <div class="row">
   <div class="col">